-365 Things to Do in Memphis #153: Take the Riverfront Loop
+365 Things to Do in Memphis #153: Take the Main Street Trolley

 When it comes to downtown mass transit, Memphis goes old school with a light rail trolley system.
-Assignment #153 in the 365 Things to Do in Memphis is to slow your roll on the trolley’s Riverfront Loop.
+Assignment #153 in the 365 Things to Do in Memphis is to slow your roll on the trolley’s Main Street route.

 There’s a bit of a running joke in town that you can out-walk a trolley.
 And it’s true – the pace of the downtown trolleys is leisurely at best.
-Riding the whole Riverfront loop will take about 30 – 45 minutes.
+Riding the length will take maybe 30 – 45 minutes.

 Get more info on the trolley system here.